erudituse/pub-Jira-Monte_Carlo/README.md

 <li>between min 1.0 day/s and max 100 day/s</li>
 <li>with a rolling 8 week average completion rate of 10 tickets/week </li>
 </ul>
-Forecast: There's a 85% chance that the remaining YY (+10% additional tickets to account for unknown unknowns) Stories, Bugs, Tasks and Cloud Engineering tickets is expected to be delivered between 18 July, 2024 and 25 July, 2024.
+Forecast from Monte Carlo Analysis  : There's a 85% chance that the remaining YY (+10% additional tickets to account for unknown unknowns) Stories, Bugs, Tasks and Cloud Engineering tickets is expected to be delivered between 18 July, 2024 and 25 July, 2024.
 </p>
 <li>There are two key csv files that will be created when the jira export script is run.
 These two files store the exported data from Jira needed to run the statistical analysis</li>
 <ul>